-I spent summer 2014 on the Google Docs User Experience team, where I conducted design, prototyping, and user research for
+I spent summer 2014 on the Google Docs User Experience team, where I conducted prototyping, design work, and user research for

 Looking Glass Research Group

-I currently do research & development in Washington University in St. Louis' Looking Glass HCI research group.
+I am an alumni of Washington University in St. Louis' Looking Glass HCI research group.

-My current research is on using video game elements in educational interfaces to increase short- and long-term engagement.
+My main research was on using video game elements in educational interfaces (gamification) to increase short- and long-term engagement with instructional lessons.

 Towards generalizing expert programmers' suggestions for novice programmers.

 Ichinco, M., A. Zemach, and C. Kelleher.
 Published in IEEE Symposium on Visual Languages and Human-Centric Computing, September 2013.